rabbitmq/ra/doc/INTERNALS.md

 ## Effects

-Effects are used to separate the state machine logic from the side effects it wants to take inside it's environment.
+Effects are used to separate the state machine logic from the side effects it wants to take inside its environment.
 Each call to the `apply/4` function can return a list of effects for the leader to realise.
 This includes sending messages, setting up server and process monitors and calling arbitrary functions.